 website.to.block IN A 192.168.0.200

-So, how can we translate the default format to the one useful in our architecture, as seen above?
-There are different approaches, but personally, I will use the sed editor.
-Let's see how to do that!
+So, how do we translate the default format into a format that is useful in our architecture, as shown above?
+There are various approaches, but personally, I'll be using the sed editor.
+Let's see how it's done!

 root@host:~# wget https://raw.githubusercontent.com/hagezi/dns-blocklists/main/rpz/multi.txt